S2-Akira/S2-Akira/README.md

 - 👋 Hi, I’m @S2-Akira
-- 👀 I’m interested in collaberting in grey/white hat tools
+- 👀 I’m interested in collaberting in grey/white hat tools or any js/python software
 - 🌱 I’m currently learning c++ and c#
 - 📫 How to reach me  nw.excavator885@passinbox.com
 - ⚡ Fun fact: I only made this because i am tired